Is the goalkeeper allowed to wear a jersey that is grossly oversized to the point where it may act as webbing and thereby assist him in playing goal?

 The cuff of the catching glove shall not exceed 8 inches in width and any attachment must connect the cuff portion and the thumb in a straight line.
 Rule Reference 303(c) and Note.

-Rule 303(a) prohibits a goalkeeper from wearing any “contrivance which would give him undue assistance in keeping goal.”
+Rule 303(a) prohibits a goalkeeper from wearing any “contrivance which would give them undue assistance in keeping goal.”
 This cheater attachment is not necessary for the goalkeeper to be able to “catch” the puck and is designed to provide additional blocking area.

 In younger age classifications where goalkeepers are wearing smaller leg pads, these pads may not have a boot channel and are flat the entire length of the pad.
 Are these pads legal?